A return to 60/40 balance? [PODCAST]

-Even with thousands of exchange traded funds (ETFs) already on the market, Thrivent Small-Mid Cap ESG ETF (TSME) offers a compelling combination of features that provide an intriguing alternative to the growing universe of ETFs currently available to investors.
+Even with thousands of exchange traded funds (ETFs) on the market, Thrivent Small-Mid Cap ESG ETF (TSME) offers a compelling combination of features that provide an alternative to the universe of ETFs currently available.

-“The Fund combines Thrivent’s expertise in the small and mid-cap actively managed space with a proprietary environmental, social and governance (ESG) analysis process,” explained Chad Miller, Thrivent Small-Mid Cap ESG ETF Associate Portfolio Manager.
-“Then we combine that with our bottom-up fundamental research process, complemented by engagement, to provide what we believe represents a unique offering in the marketplace.”
+“The Fund combines Thrivent’s expertise in the small and mid-cap actively managed space with a proprietary environmental, social and governance (ESG) analysis process,” explained Chad Miller, Thrivent Small-Mid Cap ESG ETF Senior Portfolio Manager.
+“We combine that with our bottom-up fundamental research process, complemented by engagement, to provide what we believe represents a unique offering in the marketplace.”

 Miller, along with lead portfolio manager Matt Finn, limits the portfolio to a select mix of about 40 to 60 small- and medium-sized companies with attractive valuations that have demonstrated a commitment to ESG initiatives and furthering sustainable business practices.

-Thrivent Small-Mid Cap ESG ETF focuses on high quality stocks in the small and mid-cap sectors, offering investors an opportunity to participate in this dynamic market segment of up-and-coming companies.
-U.S. small- and mid-size equities have historically provided outperformance over U.S. large-cap equities.
+Thrivent Small-Mid Cap ESG ETF focuses on high-quality stocks in the small and mid-cap sectors, offering investors an opportunity to participate in this dynamic market segment of up-and-coming companies.
+While small and mid-cap equities haven’t kept up with large-cap equities recently, historically they have often delivered outperformance over large-cap U.S. equities.

-Thrivent’s experience in managing small- and mid-cap funds also played into the decision to launch an ETF that features both categories.
-“Thrivent has a demonstrated expertise in this category,” said Miller.
-“We have a number of very strong performing funds across the small- and mid-cap space.
-We're able to leverage the unique experience and knowledge that our investment team brings to the table – from our deep pool of investment analysts to our portfolio management teams.”
+Thrivent’s experience in managing small and mid-cap funds played into the decision to launch the ETF in October 2022.
+“Thrivent has a demonstrated expertise in this category,” Miller said.
+“We have a number of very strong performing funds across the small and mid-cap space.
+We’re able to leverage the unique experience and knowledge that our investment team brings to the table—from our deep pool of investment analysts to our portfolio management teams.”

 Miller believes that small and mid-sized companies in the ESG sweet spot offer the potential for a sustained, long-term runway.
 “These companies that are addressing some of the largest challenges developing in our society today have the opportunity to become very large companies at some point in the future.”

-The Fund will maintain a portfolio of small and mid-cap stocks that meet certain criteria for environmental, social, and (corporate) governance practices.
+The Fund maintains a portfolio of small and mid-cap stocks that meet criteria for environmental, social, and (corporate) governance practices.

-“We know that our clients care deeply about the causes they support, the communities they live in, and the people that are important to them in their lives – their family and friends,” noted Miller.
-“We also know that our clients expect an attractive financial return.
+“We know our clients care deeply about the causes they support, the communities they live in, and the people who are important to them in their lives—their family and friends,” noted Miller.
+“We also know our clients expect an attractive financial return.
 We aim to achieve both with this strategy.

 In its process, the Fund considers each company’s strategy to successfully and sustainably serve all primary stakeholders, with special emphasis on the environment, employees, customers, suppliers, the community, and corporate governance.
-“Companies that can effectively serve primary stakeholders have the potential to create a competitive advantage that is very hard to replicate,” said Miller.
+“Companies that effectively serve primary stakeholders have the potential to create a competitive advantage that is very hard to replicate,” Miller said.
 “When we find companies that can do this, it gives us more confidence in our long-term fundamental forecasts.”

-Miller is particularly interested in companies that integrate ESG practices as part of their long-term growth and profitability strategy, rather than merely as a means to improve their ESG rating.
+Miller is particularly interested in companies that integrate ESG practices as part of their long-term growth and profitability strategy, rather than merely to improve their ESG rating.